oasis-tcs/openc2-jadn-im/imjadn-v1.0-cn02.md

 > whose first element belongs to the lexical space and the second element
 > belongs to the value space of the datatype.

-** *Note: the current version of RDF, being based on XML, has two major
+** *Note: the current version of RDF has two major limitations:

-limitations: its lexical space is limited to "a set of strings" and cannot support binary variables or data formats, and its datatypes are limited to primitive "values such as strings, numbers and dates".
+its lexical space is limited to "a set of strings" and cannot support binary variables or data formats, and its datatypes are limited to primitive "values such as strings, numbers and dates".
 A future version of RDF could in principle be extended to support